gigascience/gigadb-website/docs/sop/DEPLOYING_TO_PRODUCTION.md

 output=json
 ```

-## Preparation of the hot stand-by
+## Preparation of the current production and the hot stand-by pipelines and infrastructures

 The configuration of the infrastructures relies on Gitlab variables and DNS records.